DonSagiv/GridStackNET/README.md

 * **Children**: The children elements inside the gridstack.
 Each child must be of type **System.Windows.UIElement** and the Children object itself must be **ObservableCollection\<UIElement\>**.
 This property can also be binded to a view model object.

 This code has an MIT license.

+# Changelog

+## Version 0.0.0.2

+- Prevent re-sizing of rows when content is larger than row definition's actual height.

+## Version 0.0.0.1

+- Initial Release